What Is AAFCO and what do they do for your dog?

 Despite its regulations, AAFCO has no means of enforcement, nor do they perform any analytical testing of foods.
 Regardless, AAFCO’s regulations are adopted by most states and are the standard to which pet and livestock feed manufacturers must adhere.

 AAFCO endeavors to protect the consumer through labeling requirements, ingredient requirements and nutritional requirements.
-Any dog food manufacturer that wants to make the claim that their food is ‘nutritionally complete’ must meet AAFCO’s nutritional requirements, feeding trial requirements, or produce a food similar to one which has met these requirements.
+Any dog food manufacturer that wants to make the claim that their food is “nutritionally complete” must meet AAFCO’s nutritional requirements, feeding trial requirements, or produce a food similar to one that has met these requirements.

 The nutrient profiles set forth by AAFCO list minimum and maximum levels of intake for protein, fat, vitamin and mineral content of foods.

-One such change was to lower the minimum protein content from 22% to 18% which is noteworthy as protein is the most expensive ingredient on the dog food label.
+One such change was to lower the minimum protein content from 22% to 18%.
+This is noteworthy as protein is the most expensive ingredient on the dog food label.

 AAFCO establishes feed ingredient definitions

 AAFCO regulations state that a pet food manufacturer must provide not only a guaranteed analysis on the food label, but a list of ingredients presented in descending order with the ingredient with the most weight listed first.